raspberrypilearning/3D-scene/en/step_6.md

 --- /task ---

 --- task ---

-Think of a sensible name for your variable.
+Decide what you want to control using a variable.

-Make a new variable, for all sprites, and give it the name you have chosen.
+Create a new variable and give it the name that matches its use, e.g. if it will control how quickly a sprite spins, name it `turn`{:class="block3variables"}.

 --- collapse ---